stevenandrewcarter/gouter/README.md

 Installation of Gouter will require the Go Programming language.
 After installing Go you will be able to execute the application as desired.

 Install the golang libraries from http://golang.org/doc/install.
+Once the source code is checked out you can install the 3rd party packages from the make shell script (make.sh).
+Please be aware that bazaar will be required to install the mgo packages.
 Check the source code out from the repo and start it by running

     go run gouter.go